exxyyf/mindset/README.md

 # mindset
-Test task results are here
+Jupyter Notebook with test task results are here.
+The dataset itself is located on Yandex Disk.